Abstract

 Background: Airway hyperresponsiveness (AHR) and eosinophilia are hallmarks of persistent asthma.

-Objective: We investigated whether eosinophil depletion with benralizumab (Benra) might attenuate indirect mannitol AHR in severe uncontrolled asthma using a pragmatic open label design.
+Objective: We investigated whether eosinophil depletion with benralizumab might attenuate indirect mannitol AHR in severe uncontrolled asthma using a pragmatic open-label design.

-Methods: After a 4-week run-in period on usual ICS/LABA (baseline), adults with mannitol responsive uncontrolled severe eosinophilic asthma received 3 doses of open label Benra 30mg every 4 weeks followed by 16 weeks washout after the last dose.
-The primary outcome was doubling difference (DD) in mannitol PD10 at end point after 12 weeks, powered at 90% with n=18 patients required to detect 1 DD.
-Secondary outcomes included asthma control questionnaire (ACQ) and mini asthma quality of life questionnaire (mini-AQLQ).
+Methods: After a 4-week run-in period with provision of usual inhaled corticosteroids and/or long-acting β-agonist (baseline), adults with mannitol-responsive uncontrolled severe eosinophilic asthma received 3 doses of open-label benralizumab 30 mg every 4 weeks, followed by 16 weeks’ washout after the last dose.
+The primary outcome was doubling difference (DD) in provocative dose of mannitol required to decrease FEV 1 by 10% (PD 10) at the end point after 12 weeks, powered at 90% with 18 patients required to detect 1 DD.
+Secondary outcomes included measures assessed by the asthma control questionnaire and mini-asthma quality of life questionnaire.

 Original language | English |